-- All non-CCSF organizations and/or individuals wishing to distribute literature must report to the Office of Student Activities to sign in to notify the Student Activities Administrator of the solicitor's organizations and/or individuals. - Distributors are required to provide the following information: name of organization, contact name, and dates and times of distribution. - Any person who have not signed in before distributing literature on campus are subject to disciplinary action by the Student Activities Administrator. - 4.
-Solicitors who wish to distribute literature only (i.e. who do not also want to set up a table or display and/or engage in public address) may do so Ram Plaza, the Wellness Center Amphitheater and the Cloud Science Mall as well as on the sidewalks and pathways along Cloud Circle, leading to Cloud Hall, Science Hall, and Batmale Hall from Conlan Hall to Cloud Circle, and leading from Judson Avenue in front to the Diego Rivera Theatre to Cloud Circle.
+- 1. All non-CCSF organizations and/or individuals wishing to distribute literature must report to the Student Life & Leadership Dept. to sign in to notify the responsible administrator of the solicitor's organizations and/or individuals. - 2.
+Distributors are required to provide the following information: name of organization, contact name, and dates and times of distribution. - 3.
+Any person who has not signed in before distributing literature on campus are subject to disciplinary action by the Student Life & Leadership Administrator. - 4.
+Solicitors who wish to distribute literature only (i.e. who do not also want to set up a table or display and/or engage in public address) may do so in Ram Plaza, the Wellness Center Amphitheater and the Cloud Mall, and leading from Judson Avenue in front to the Diego Rivera Theatre to Cloud Circle.
 Solicitors may not distribute literature in any other areas, including parking lots, the sports facilities, any construction zones and the areas surrounding the Student Health Center, the Arts Extension Building and/or the Orfalea Family Center.

-For further information and assistance, contact the CCSF Student Activities Office Student Union Room 205, 239-3212.
+For further information and assistance, contact the CCSF Student Life & Leadership Office Student Union Room 205.